Psalm 36: Judaism

 Verse 7 is one of three verses which make up the prayer of Tzidkatcha ("Your righteousness") recited after the Chazan's repetition of the Amidah during the Shabbat afternoon prayer.
 In Sephardi traditions and Nusach Sefard, it is the first of the three verses recited in consecutive order: Psalms 36:7, 71:19, 119:42.
 In Nusach Ashkenaz, the order is reversed: Psalms 119:42, 71:19, 36:7.
 (Note: Tzidkatcha is not recited if Shabbat falls on the day before Tisha B'Av.)
 Verses 8–11 are recited after the wrapping of the tallit during the morning prayer service.
 Verse 9 is incorporated into the Shabbat evening table song Kol Mekadesh Shevii.
 Verse 10 is part of the Selichot prayers.
 Verse 12 is said during Maariv on Yom Kippur night.
 In the Siddur Sfas Emes, Psalm 36 is recited on behalf of a sick person.

+Christianity

+New Testament

+Verse 1b is quoted in Romans 3:18 of the Christian New Testament.

 Catholic Church

 In the liturgy of the Mass, Psalm 36 is read on Wednesday of Week 16 in Ordinary Time, Year II.